 4.1 If Kellogg materially breaches any of its obligations hereunder and fails to cure such breach within 60 calendar days after written notice by Service Provider made in accordance with this Agreement, Service Provider will have the right to require immediate payment of all unpaid and undisputed Charges owed to it by Kellogg and may, upon a separate 60 calendar days’ prior written notice to Kellogg, terminate this Agreement.
 If there is a good faith dispute over an invoice, Kellogg will give notice and pay the undisputed portion as provided in this Agreement.

 4.2 If Service Provider materially breaches any of its obligations under this Agreement, Kellogg will give written notice thereof (“Default Notice”) to Service Provider.
 If Service Provider does not (i) deliver to Kellogg within five business days after the date Service Provider receives the Default Notice (the “Notice Date”) a plan and timetable to cure all breaches, in form and substance reasonably acceptable to Kellogg, but in any event providing for cure within 60 calendar days from the Notice Date, (ii) begin to implement said plan within 15 calendar days after the Notice Date, and (iii) cure all breaches of this Agreement in accordance with such plan, Kellogg will have the right to terminate this Agreement upon 60 calendar days’ written notice.
-Kellogg will have the right to (a) require immediate payment of all unpaid and undisputed charges, costs, and expenses owed to it or to outside vendors by Service Provider and (b) take any other legal or equitable action against Service Provider as it deems appropriate or necessary to recover the damages it has incurred as a result of Service Provider’s breach, including, but not limited to, any delays or failures in service to Kellogg and/or its customers.
-All payments due to Service Provider from Kellogg pertaining to the period from the Notice Date until Service Provider cures all breaches under this Agreement will be reduced on a pro rata basis to reflect any reduction in Services provided by Service Provider to Kellogg under this Agreement and to cover any other costs identified by Kellogg caused by Service Provider’s non-performance.
-Prior to any such payment reduction, Kellogg will notify Service Provider and state the rationale for such payment reduction.
+Kellogg will have the right to (a) require immediate payment of all unpaid and undisputed charges, costs, and expenses owed to it by Service Provider and (b) take any other legal or equitable action against Service Provider as it deems appropriate or necessary to recover the damages it has incurred as a result of Service Provider’s breach, including, but not limited to, any delays or failures in service to Kellogg and/or its customers.

 4.3 Either Party may terminate this Agreement upon 30 business days’ prior written notice to the other Party in the event that such other party is adjudicated bankrupt, files a voluntary petition in bankruptcy, makes an assignment for the benefit of creditors, seeks protection against creditors under any Applicable Laws, or undergoes a Change of Control.
 For purposes of this Agreement, "Change in Control" means the completion of one or more transactions by which any person or unaffiliated entity becomes the beneficial owner of more than 50 percent of the voting power of such Party’s equity interests or by which such Party sells substantially all of its assets to an unaffiliated third party.